 With your business registered, you are now ready to set up a website.
-While you technically can become a successful tutor without a website, having a well-designed site can add a level of professionalism and make it easier to market your business far and wide.
+While it's possible become a successful tutor without a website, having a well-designed site can add a level of professionalism and make it easier to market your business far and wide.

 Your website should be personable and engaging.
 Explain who you are and why people should hire you as a tutor.
 Be sure to highlight professional working knowledge in a subject area, as well as academic or other certifications that show expertise.

-Additionally, you can use your website to let clients book sessions with you.
+You can also let clients book sessions with you through your website - many website builders come with a booking feature.
 You can also sell or provide additional resources, or even accept online payments, which we’ll discuss more below.